All Products

 Note

-How do I check the cloud resources used in an ACK cluster?
+How do I view the cloud resources used in a cluster?

-3. On the Basic Information tab, view the cloud resources that are used in the cluster.
+3. Click the Basic Information tab to view information about the cloud resources used in the cluster.

-By default, a DaemonSet named kube-proxy-worker is deployed in an ACK managed cluster for load balancing.
-You can modify the ConfigMap named kube-proxy-worker to change the parameters of the kube-proxy-worker DaemonSet.
-If you use an ACK dedicated cluster, a DaemonSet and a ConfigMap both named kube-proxy-master are deployed on each master node.
+By default, ACK managed clusters deploy the kube-proxy-worker DaemonSet for load balancing.
+You can control its parameters using the kube-proxy-worker ConfigMap.
+If you use an ACK dedicated cluster, a kube-proxy-master DaemonSet and a corresponding ConfigMap are also deployed in your cluster and run on the master nodes.

-2. On the Clusters page, find the cluster that you want to manage and click its name.
+2. On the Clusters page, find the cluster you want and click its name.
 In the left-side pane, choose Configurations > ConfigMaps.

-3. In the upper part of the ConfigMap page, select kube-system from the Namespace drop-down list.
-Find the kube-proxy-worker ConfigMap and click Edit YAML in the Actions column.
+3. At the top of the page, select the kube-system namespace.
+Then, find the kube-proxy-worker ConfigMap and click Edit YAML in the Actions column.

-4. In the View in YAML panel, modify the parameters and click OK.
+4. In the Edit YAML panel, modify the parameters and click OK.

-5. Recreate all kube-proxy-worker pods for the configuration to take effect.
+5. Recreate all kube-proxy-worker containers for the configuration to take effect.

 Important